MyPriority Short-term plans

 • Rehabilitative and habilitative services

-No. Since short-term insurance plans don't meet ACA requirements, they aren't eligible for federal subsidies to help with coverage costs.
+No. Since short-term insurance plans don't meet Affordable Care Act (ACA) requirements, they aren't eligible for federal subsidies to help with coverage costs.

 If you choose an ACA compliant plan, such as a MyPriority Individual and family plan, you may be eligible for financial assistance through premium tax credits and cost-sharing reductions.
-When you shop for a MyPriority plan, we'll check to see if you qualify for this kind of assistance and show you the best plan to meet your needs.
+When you shop for a MyPriority plan, we'll see if you qualify for this assistance and show you the best plan to meet your needs.

-To learn more about premium tax credits and cost-sharing reductions, visit our Learning Center.
+To learn more about how premium tax credits and cost-sharing reductions can save you money, visit our Learning Center.

-ACA plans, or Individual and family plans, provide coverage for an entire year.
-During the Open Enrollment Period, which takes place from Nov.
+Affordable Care Act (ACA) plans, also known as Individual and family plans, offer year-long coverage.
+Each year, from Nov.
 1 to Jan.
-15 each year, you have the opportunity to review your current plan and decide whether to keep it for another year or switch to a different ACA plan that better meets your needs for the following year.
+15, you can review your current plan during the Open Enrollment Period and choose to either renew it or switch to a different ACA plan that better suits your needs for the upcoming year.

 Still have questions?